Siftah/get_iplayer/installer.md

 ## Developer Notes

-Although the scripts described above may be used to rebuild the installer during development, it is much easier to use the `MakeNSISW` utility.
-The discussion below uses the example directory structure described above.
+Although the scripts described above may be used to build the installer during development, it is easier to use the `MakeNSISW` utility.
+The notes below provide additional information necessary for developing the installer with `MakeNSISW`.
+This discussion uses the example directory structure described above.

 ### Preparation